rh-telco-tigers/virtsriov/README.md

 grubby --args="intel_iommu=on iommu=pt rd.driver.pre=vfio-pci --update-kernel=ALL"
 ```

-Reboot your host node and then run
+Reboot your host node to apply the configuration above.
+Once the host has completed the reboot run `lspci` to validate that virtual functions were created.

 ```
 $ sudo lspci